triplea-game/infrastructure/README.md

 ## Running

-Run `run.sh`, by default it will run in 'dry-run' mode and will not make any changes.
-This will run ansible which will do the full config of each server (install admin users, their SSH keys, etc..)
+Run `run.sh`, by default it will run in 'dry-run' mode and will not make any changes but instead will report the changes that would be made.

 ## Secrets